Want the perfect workout program?

 The single-arm deadlift simply involves performing a deadlift with only one implement.
 Doing so will train the obliques in a very similar manner as a suitcase carry as the side not holding anything will be forced to fight the resistance from pulling them sideways.
 This is accomplished by the obliques firing to maintain stability.

 The main difference between the suitcase carry and single-arm side deadlift is that the force is moving forward with a suitcase carry.
 With the single-arm side deadlift, the force occurs vertically, which could perhaps place more force on the obliques.
 Regardless, these work in the same manner as they contract to resist movement rather than cause movement.
 Remember, this is actually the primary function of your core!
 Flexing and rotating is incredible, but your core is designed to resist movement!
-This makes these movements authentic functional training… it's just that the function is not-moving.
+This makes these movements authentic functional training.

 How To Perform The Single-Arm Side Deadlift: